djwei96/MPSUM/readme.md

 ### Background
 This is a souce code and output for **[Entity Summarization](http://ws.nju.edu.cn/summarization/esbm/)***(top5, top10, all)* in **dbpedia** and **ldmb**.<br>
 The paper of this porject is in Proceedings of 1st International Workshop on EntitY REtrieval, Lingotto, Turin, Italy, 22 October 2018 (EYRE’18), 4 pages.<br>
-If you have any questions or suggestions, please feel free to contact the contirbutors mentioned above.<br>
 ## STRUCTURE AND EXPLANATION
 ### Structure
 The directory structure of our projects should be as follows.